GIP-ITC-UniversityTwente/OpenEO_GIP/README.md

 The content of these fields is constantly modified and queried by the various requests/services running on the server thread.

 ##### Start a registered Job
 The ProcessManager changes the status of the job to STATUSQUEUED.
+This causes the object the picked up by the infinite loop.
+If it is picked up, it will be removed from the queue and a process will be started with an OpenEOProcess as parameter (and thus split of OpenEOProcess in the 'outputs' list).

+##### Communication

 #### openip_config
 A simple dictionary that is loaded from config.json file that is located in the {root_project}/config folder.